appium/api-docs/source/index.md

 Why do something totally different for mobile?
 Instead we have [extended the protocol](https://code.google.com/p/selenium/source/browse/spec-draft.md?repo=mobile) with extra API methods useful for mobile automation.

-It should be obvious that requirement #4 is a given -- you're reading this because [Appium is open source](https://github.com/appium/appium).
+It should be obvious that requirement #4 is a given---you're reading this because [Appium is open source](https://github.com/appium/appium).

 ## Appium Concepts